 In most of our guides, we focus on places worth going to, Iceland is a bit different in that aspect because Iceland is beautiful from every single angle no matter where you are, so while we will focus on places worth visiting, in this rough guide to Iceland we will more so talk about how to prepare for Iceland so that you can get the most out of it as far as content and experience.
-We would like to inform you that we have made the same trip before, but last time it was with a group of friends in an RV having a blast.
-If you believe that RV was not the right choice for the trip, click on campingfunzone.com.
+We would like to inform you that we have made the same trip before, but last time it was with a group of friends who’d carried out an RV rental houston.
+If you believe that RV was the right choice for the trip, click on campingfunzone.com.

 It All Starts with Protecting Your Camera

 Content creation starts with a camera, and Iceland resulted in two damaged cameras within 2 days.

 Yes, we know that you have been in terrible rainy conditions with your cameras before and they have been fine, and so have we, but your camera will not be fine in Iceland.
 Both our Sony camera and the new DJI Osmo Pocket got damaged by water and we aren’t talking about falling into water nor the waterfalls, it happened merely due to the rain that took place.